alystair/my-productivity-stack/README.md

 # My productivity stack
 My productivity stack for workflow transcendence.
+Ordered by blend of usage/usefulness.

 Have suggestions?
 Submit an issue, especially for the following: general file explorer, SFTP client.